 Lilah Tov Good Night by Ben Gundersheimer (Mister G), illustrated by Noar Lee Naggan

-IMMIGRATION / NATURE / HEBREW
+IMMIGRATION / NATURE / JEWISH

 This gentle Hebrew lullaby that celebrates family, nature, and love shows a family of three traveling to a new home.
 Lilah Tov, says the little girl, to the creatures and landscapes she passes including roosters and hens, bears in their dens, bats in their caves and the beach and the waves.
 Extraordinary.
 This will become a new bedtime favorite.
 When they finally arrive at their new, safe home, the girl’s parents tuck her into bed.
 Lilah Tov, sweet girl.